 3. Camellia

 These are my absolute favorite as they remind me of hot pink peonies.
-The best part is they surprise you after the holidays with a bloom in mid-January right before you get the winter blues to perk you back up…and they can live up to 100 years!
+The best part is they bloom mid-January, surprising you before winter blues, and live up to 100 years!
 These are best to plant in the spring.

 4. Christmas Rose

 Can you imagine having this flower welcome your visitors this winter along your sidewalk up to your home.
 Talk about curb appeal!
-It blossoms right before the holidays to dazzle your guests all the way through early Spring.
-They also can rise above piles of snow!
+It blossoms before the holidays and, moreover, dazzles guests through Spring while rising above snow piles.
 Make sure you plant this one in the spring.

 5. Witch Hazel

 Check your local green house for additional hardy plants that can cross many zones and add some color to your backyard view!
 Please let me know what your view looks like out your windows.
-I have a bird feeder and will just have to watch the birds until I can get my hands on these winter plants come spring.
+I have a bird feeder; meanwhile, I’ll watch the birds until spring to get these winter plants.
 I would love to hear from you.
 What do you like to see out your window right now?